AryanBansal-launch/personalize_try/README.md

 - Fetches existing entries from Contentstack
 - Displays variant configuration information
 - Provides guidance on creating variants in Personalize Dashboard
-- Shows what variants should be created for location and age group personalization
+- Shows what variants should be created for location personalization
 - Run with: `npm run setup:personalize`